brightzheng100/kubernetes-the-hard-way-on-docker/docs/04-bootstrap-control-plane.md

 # Bootstrapping Control Plane

-We can bootstrap Kubernetes in any control plane nodes.
+We can bootstrap Kubernetes in any of the control plane nodes.

-Now let's pick one control plane node, say `k8s-master0`, to bootstrap.
+Let's pick one control plane node, say `k8s-master0`, to bootstrap.

 ## Pick one control plane to bootstrap